ChrisFeeney/Electric-Vehicle-Population-in-Washington/README.md

 # Washington Electric Vehicles

 ## Introduction
 Look into electric vehicle data in the State of Washington!
-This project explores the EV ownership, popular makes and models, range, and more.
+This project explores EV ownership, popular makes and models, range, and more.
 [Data Folder](/wash_ev_sales_folder/)

 SQL Queries Here:

 ## Background
-Pushed forward by a curiosity to understand the electric vehicle market, along with an upcoming move to Seattle createed this opportunity to look closer at electric vehicle sales in the State of Washington.
+Pushed forward by a curiosity to understand the electric vehicle market, along with an upcoming move to Seattle created this opportunity to look closer at electric vehicle sales in the State of Washington.

 Data is from a [Kaggle](https://www.kaggle.com/datasets/utkarshx27/electric-vehicle-population-data) data set.